 One of two deep learning models, GANs are made up of two neural networks: a generator and a discriminator.
 The two networks compete with each other, with the generator creating an output based on some input, and the discriminator trying to determine if the output is real or fake.
 The generator then fine-tunes its output based on the discriminator’s feedback, and the cycle continues until it stumps the discriminator.

-- What it means for customers: They allow for highly customized marketing that uses personalized images or text – like custom promotional imagery for every customer.
+- What it means for customers: They allow for highly customised marketing that uses personalised images or text – like custom promotional imagery for every customer.

 - What it means for teams: They can help your development team generate synthetic data when there is a lack of customer data.
-This is particularly useful when privacy concerns arise around using real customer data.
+Especially useful when privacy concerns arise around using real customer data.

 Generative pre-trained transformer (GPT)

 GPT is a neural network family that is trained to generate content.
 GPT models are pre-trained on a large amount of text data, which lets them generate clear and relevant text based on user prompts or queries.